Hola Tech Geeks!

 3. Plays a pivotal role in finding the defects created while developing the application.

 4. It helps in ensuring that the developed application or software, satisfies the BRS which stands for Business

 Requirement Specification and SRS which stands for System Requirement Specifications.

-5. It also helps in gaining the confidence by providing a good quality product to clients.
+5. Also, it helps in gaining confidence by providing a good quality product to clients.

 6. It helps in providing information about the level of quality and also gaining confidence.

 Before developing any software or application, we need to focus on the Quality of that software or application.
 The standard of quality must be high that further paves a green signal to its smooth development.